opentimestamps/opentimestamps-client/README.md

 * Errors in the Bitcoin RPC communication aren't handled in a user-friendly way.

-* It's unclear if SSL certificates for remote calendars are checked correctly, probably not on most (all?) platforms.
-That said, it shouldn't be possible for a malicious remote calendar, or MITM attacker, to do anything worse than give us a timestamp that fails validation, an easily fixed problem.
+* Not Python platforms check the SSL certificates correctly.
+This means that on some platforms, it would be possible for a MITM attacker to intercept connections to remote calendars.
+That said, it shouldn't be possible for such an attacker to do anything worse than give us a timestamp that fails validation, an easily fixed problem.